 Income and gains

-Under the current regime, UK resident settlors of non-UK resident trusts which are ‘settlor-interested’ can be personally assessed on income arising within the trust structure under two sets of provisions: the settlements code and the Transfer of Assets Abroad (TOAA) code.
-The settlements code applies specifically to income arising at trust level; however, the TOAA code applies more broadly and can bring into scope income arising to underlying non-UK companies of a trust.
+Prior to 6 April 2025, UK resident settlors of non-UK resident trusts which were ‘settlor-interested’ could be personally assessed on income arising within the trust structure under two sets of provisions: the settlements code and the Transfer of Assets Abroad (TOAA) code.
+The settlements code applied specifically to income arising at trust level; however, the TOAA code applied more broadly and could bring into scope income arising to underlying non-UK companies of a trust.

-Similar provisions apply for CGT purposes, which can attribute chargeable gains arising to a settlor-interested trust or underlying company to a UK resident settlor.
+Similar provisions applied for capital gains tax (CGT) purposes, which could attribute chargeable gains arising to a settlor-interested trust or underlying company to a UK resident settlor.

-Settlors who are non-UK domiciled or deemed domiciled (by virtue of having been UK tax resident for 15 of the previous 20 tax years) can currently benefit from protections from UK taxation.
-Provided no property or value has been added to the trust following the settlor becoming deemed domiciled, the settlor should not be liable to pay UK tax on the foreign income and gains arising within the trust structure as it arises.
-Foreign income and gains arising within the trust are instead pooled and only taxed if matched to capital payments received by UK resident beneficiaries.
+Settlors who were non-UK domiciled or deemed domiciled (by virtue of having been UK tax resident for 15 of the previous 20 tax years) could benefit from protections from UK taxation.
+Provided no property or value had been added to the trust following the settlor becoming deemed domiciled, the settlor should not have been liable to pay UK tax on the foreign income and gains arising within the trust structure as it arose.
+Foreign income and gains arising within the trust were instead pooled and only taxed if matched to capital payments received by UK resident beneficiaries.

-The fact that foreign income and gains arising to protected trusts can, broadly, accumulate tax-free under the current regime has meant that non-UK resident trusts have been a popular structure for many non-UK domiciled and deemed domiciled individuals since 2017.
+The fact that foreign income and gains arising to protected trusts could, broadly, accumulate tax-free under the regime meant that non-UK resident trusts were a popular structure for many non-UK domiciled and deemed domiciled individuals since 2017.

-The TOAA code and similar CGT provisions also apply to non-UK resident trusts which are not considered to be ‘settlor-interested’.
-Foreign income and gains arising within these trust structures can, broadly, accumulate tax free and will only be brought within the scope of UK tax if matched to a capital payment received by a UK resident beneficiary.
+The TOAA code and similar CGT provisions also applied to non-UK resident trusts which were not considered to be ‘settlor-interested’.
+Foreign income and gains arising within these trust structures could, broadly, accumulate tax free and were only brought within the scope of UK tax if matched to a capital payment received by a UK resident beneficiary.

-At present, if a beneficiary is UK resident but non-UK domiciled, they have the opportunity to claim the remittance basis of taxation, meaning they will be required to pay UK tax on any capital payments received from a non-UK resident trust if the capital payment is received in or remitted to the UK.
+Before 6 April 2025, if a beneficiary was UK resident but non-UK domiciled, they had the opportunity to claim the remittance basis of taxation, meaning they were required to pay UK tax on any capital payments received from a non-UK resident trust if the capital payment was received in or remitted to the UK.

 Inheritance tax

-At present, non-UK property comprised within a settlement is regarded as excluded property (with the exception of an indirect holding in UK residential property), if it was settled at a time when the settlor was neither UK domiciled nor deemed to be UK domiciled.
+Prior to 6 April 2025, non-UK property comprised within a settlement was regarded as excluded property for inheritance tax (IHT) purposes (with the exception of an indirect holding in UK residential property), if it had been settled at a time when the settlor was neither UK domiciled nor deemed to be UK domiciled.

-Excluded property which is held by a trust is outside the scope of IHT, and this status may, in certain circumstances, not be lost even if the settlor later becomes UK domiciled or deemed to be UK domiciled.
+Excluded property held by a trust was outside the scope of IHT, and this status could, in certain circumstances, not be lost even if the settlor later became UK domiciled or deemed to be UK domiciled.

 Income and gains

-The Government have announced that, from 6 April 2025, the remittance basis of taxation will be removed and replaced with a new regime which will apply to individuals who become UK tax resident after a period of at least 10 consecutive tax years of non-UK tax residence.
-The new FIG regime means that such qualifying new resident will not (subject to making an appropriate claim) pay UK tax on their foreign income and gains for their first four tax years of residence.
-The foreign income and gains will remain outside the scope of UK taxation regardless of whether or not these funds are remitted to the UK.
-The Government has referred to this new system as the FIG (foreign income and gains) regime.
+With effect from 6 April 2025, the remittance basis of taxation has been replaced with a new regime which applies to individuals who become UK tax resident after a period of at least 10 consecutive tax years of non-UK tax residence.
+Under the new FIG regime qualifying new residents do not (subject to making an appropriate claim) pay UK tax on their foreign income and gains for their first four tax years of UK residence.
+The foreign income and gains remain outside the scope of UK taxation regardless of whether or not these funds are remitted to the UK.
+The Government refers to this new system as the FIG (foreign income and gains) regime.
 Please refer to our article on the changes made to the income tax and capital gains tax regime for non-doms for more detail.

 Taxation of offshore structures

-The rules governing the taxation of beneficiaries of non-UK tax resident trusts will remain largely unchanged going forward.
-Capital payments made to UK tax resident beneficiaries who are not eligible for the FIG regime will continue to match to income and gains within non-UK tax resident structures and will be taxable in full when the capital payments match.
+The rules for taxing beneficiaries of non-UK tax resident trusts remain largely unchanged.
+Capital payments made to UK tax resident beneficiaries who are not eligible for the FIG regime continue to match to income and gains within non-UK tax resident structures and are taxed in full when the capital payments match.

-Beneficiaries who claim relief under the FIG regime will be able to receive income distributions and capital payments from non-UK resident trust structures without triggering a UK tax charge (regardless of whether or not the payment or benefit is received in the UK).
-It is, however, imperative that an appropriate claim and disclosure of the capital payment is made in the beneficiaries’ tax return for the claim to be valid.
-Capital payments made to beneficiaries who claim relief under the FIG regime will not match to trust income and gains; it will not therefore be possible to ‘wash-out’ trust income and gains using such capital payments.
+Beneficiaries who claim relief under the FIG regime are able to receive income distributions and capital payments from non-UK resident trust structures without triggering a UK tax charge (regardless of whether or not the payment or benefit is received in the UK).
+It is, however, imperative that appropriate claims and disclosures of the capital payments are made in the beneficiaries’ tax returns for the claims to be valid.
+Capital payments made to beneficiaries who claim relief under the FIG regime will not match to trust income and gains; it is not therefore possible to ‘wash-out’ trust income and gains using such capital payments.

-Should a qualifying FIG taxpayer omit a disclosure of the capital payment, the capital payment will be regarded as matching to relevant income and capital gains of the non-UK tax resident trust structure and will be taxable as such.
+If a qualifying FIG taxpayer fails to disclose a capital payment, it will be treated as matching to relevant income and capital gains of the non-UK tax resident trust structure and will be taxable as such.

-From 6 April 2025, the trust protections for settlor-interest trusts introduced in 2017 by the then Chancellor, George Osbourne, will be removed.
-As is the case currently, the gross UK source income received by a non-UK tax resident trust structure will continue to be assessable on the settlor as it arises.
-However, the crucial change is that foreign income and gains arising to a non-UK tax resident trust structure where the settlor is UK tax resident, and is regarded as having an interest, will now be taxable for settlor unless they are eligible for the FIG regime.
+From 6 April 2025, the trust protections for settlor-interest trusts introduced in 2017 have been removed.
+As was the case before, the gross UK source income received by a non-UK tax resident trust structure continues to be assessable on the settlor as it arises.
+However, the crucial change is that foreign income and gains arising to a non-UK tax resident trust structure where the settlor is UK tax resident, and is regarded as having an interest, are now taxable for settlor unless they are eligible for the FIG regime.

 In respect of income, the settlor will be taxable on the gross income before the deduction of expenses unless they would be deductible were they incurred by the settlor personally.
 For example, qualifying rental property expenses would be deductible, but the fees of non-UK resident trustees or directors, and investment management fees, will generally not be deductible.